new-AF/simple-merge-class-names/README.md

 }
 ```

-## Workflow to minimize typing strain:
+## Workflow To Minimize Typing Strain

 ![Screen recording of optimal DX in action: using this package with Prettier as it neatly arranges each class name on a new line](https://raw.githubusercontent.com/new-AF/simple-merge-class-names/main/.github/images/Reduce%20typing%20strain.gif)